khadas/khadas_docs/source/vim1/Krescue.md

 ## Use kerscure

 1. Backup and restore
 With option 3, the firmware of EMMC on the board can be packed and stored in SD card.
 Option 2 allows you to restore the system in the SD card to the EMMC.
-SD card can save more than one system
+SD card can save more than one system.

 2. View board information
-With option 6, you can view board configuration and other related information
+With the device info in option 2, you can view board configuration and other related information.

 3. KBI
-With option 7, the KBI of the board can be controlled
+With option 7, the KBI of the board can be controlled.

 4. Shell terminal
-Select option a to start the shell terminal
+Select option b to start the shell terminal.

 5. games
-Select option 5 to kill time during mirror backup or restore
+Select option 9 to kill time during mirror backup or restore.

 6. others
+With option 1, you can enter wizard mode;
+Select option a to reboot/poweroff;
-Other functions can view the related help through option 1.
+Other functions can view the related help through readme docs in option 1.

 ## notes